fourcheesebagel/eCommerceApplication/README.md

 <ins>***Key Learning Points***</ins>
 - Structure [Restaurant for example]
-  - Infrastructure (Data Access Layer) (The Storage of our Store!)
+  - Infrastructure (Data Access Layer)
+    - The Storage of our Store!
 [Contains the connections to our storage, ways we grab stuff from our storage and the dependencies we'll need from the services in our application]
-  - Application (Business Logic Layer) (The Kitchen of our Store!)
+  - Application (Business Logic Layer)
+    - The Kitchen of our Store!
 [This layer grabs the 'ingredients' from our Infrastructure, this also defines the services that we'll provide using items from our storage and the ingredients defined in our Domain
-  - Host (Main Layer) (This Contains our HTTP Endpoints, basically how our users will interact with the back-end) [This is the Server of the restaurant, who will received orders to be processed by the Kitchen (Business Logic Layer)]
+  - Host (Main Layer)
+    - This Contains our HTTP Endpoints, basically how our users will interact with the back-end [This is the Server of the restaurant, who will received orders to be processed by the Kitchen (Business Logic Layer)]
-  - Domain (Domain Layer) (Defines our application, what am I to you?)
-[What kind of objects do we use?]
+  - Domain (Domain Layer)
+    - Defines our application, what am I to you?
+[What kind of recipes do we have? | Define our Customers? | Define our Servers]